EndPointCorp/end-point-blog/2023/05/mount-remote-filesystem-sshfs.md

 mkdir /tmp/remote
 ```

-Let's say we want to mount the remote directory `/var/www/html` on the remote
+Let's say we want to mount the remote directory `/var/www/html` of the remote
-system at `example.com` as the remote user `wildfly`.
+system at `example.com` while connected as the remote user `wildfly`.
 We want to mount this
 remote directory at the local directory `/tmp/remote`.
 To accomplish this, we
 would execute the following command: